 Endometrial cancer: Long-term use of concentrated soy isoflavone tablets might increase the occurrence of precancerous changes in the tissue lining the uterus.
 Don’t take concentrated soy isoflavone supplements if you have endometrial cancer.

-Kidney disease: There is some concern that soy products might increase the risk of kidney stones because they contain large amounts of a group of chemicals called oxalates.
+Kidney stones: There is some concern that soy products might increase the risk of kidney stones because they contain large amounts of a group of chemicals called oxalates.
 Oxalates are the main ingredient in kidney stones.
 Another concern is that people with serious kidney disease aren’t able to process some of the chemicals in soy.
 This could lead to dangerously high levels of these chemicals.
-If you have kidney disease or a history of kidney stones, avoid taking large amounts of soy.
+If you have a history of kidney stones, avoid taking large amounts of soy.

 Urinary bladder cancer: Soy products might increase the chance of getting bladder cancer.
 Avoid soy foods if you have bladder cancer or a high risk of getting it (family history of bladder cancer).